fniessink/toisto/docs/software.md

 When quizzing the translation of "you have", Toisto will provide a hint based on the grammar, for example: "Listen and write in Dutch (singular)".

+#### Hints based on hypernyms

-If the concepts have different hypernyms, Toisto will provide a hint based on the hypernym.
+If the homographs have different hypernyms, Toisto will provide a hint based on the hypernym.
 For example, in the case of the Dutch word "bank", there are two concepts that share that label: "bank" with hypernym "financial institution" and "bank" with hypernym "furniture":

 ```json
 {